-The Bottom Line, if we bring efficiencies to our company then we are delivering return on investment (ROI), the investment that our company has made in salesforce.
-The good news is that we don’t have to become a workaholic or wake up with super powers tomorrow to accomplish great things, we just have to make intentional decisions that deliver value.
+The Bottom Line, if we bring efficiencies to our company then we are delivering a return on investment (ROI), the investment that our company has made in salesforce.
+The good news is that we don’t have to become a workaholic or wake up with superpowers tomorrow to accomplish great things, we just have to make intentional decisions that deliver value.

-I know you want to be more effective at running salesforce.com projects, and you want to lead bigger projects and be known as being effective at process improvement.
-I understand this drive first hand!
+I know you want to be more effective at running Salesforce projects, and you want to lead bigger projects and be known as being effective at process improvement.
+I understand this drive firsthand!
 This drive is what makes us a crucial part of our company’s operations.

-Bringing real change and efficiencies to our team’s doorstep is no small feat, it requires a lot of paying attention to available resources and connecting with people within our organizations (and selling them on how the Force.com platform can solve real problems).
-Let’s face it, our companies are spending money on salesforce and it is our job as Admins to realize that ROI for them by delivering value (and launch our own careers while we are at it!).
+Bringing real change and efficiencies to our team’s doorstep is no small feat, it requires a lot of paying attention to available resources and connecting with people within our organizations (and selling them on how the Salesforce can solve real problems).
+Let’s face it, our companies are spending money on Salesforce and it is our job as Admins to realize that ROI for them by delivering value (and launch our own careers while we are at it!).

 So today is all about making intentional decisions.
 There is a quote I love (shown below), and I keep it as my computer background image so it serves as a reminder to me multiple times a day that I always have an option to choose my response to outside circumstances; and that the choices I make should always be intentional and aligned with a purpose!

-When thinking about intention and process, I like to compare my work to being at an easter egg hunt.
+When thinking about intention and process, I like to compare my work to an Easter egg hunt.
 Someone out there knows where the easter eggs are… so if I can find that person then they can tell me where to look, putting me in a situation to learn from the master.

 Here is why I love this analogy –check out the logic here: